 - the global menu is on the left, you can collapse it by clicking on the icon

-- the home view got a header with a type selector (VMs, hosts or pools), a filter zone and a button to create a new VMs
+- the home view has a header with a type selector (VMs, hosts or pools), a filter zone and a button to create new VMs

-- the VM list also got a header (number of filtered VMs on total VMs) and assisted filters (by pool, host and tags) and a sort menu (by name, memory etc.).
+- the VM list also has a header (number of filtered VMs and total VMs) and assisted filters (by pool, host and tags) and a sort menu (by name, memory etc.).
 You can also expand all VMs details here with the icon

-Pro Tip: you can edit a VM name, description and even current host by doing a long click on it
+Pro Tip: you can edit a VM name, description and even current host by long clicking on the field

-You can select multiple objects (eg VMs) at once to make bulk action.
-The master checkbox will select all, or you can pick anything yourself.
+You can select multiple objects (eg VMs) at once to perform a bulk action.
+The master checkbox will select all, or you can select anything yourself.

 After selecting one or more object, an action bar is displayed:

-This will execute action for all those objects!
+This will execute the action for all selected objects!

 All host objects are displayed:

-You have power status, name, description, number of CPU core, total memory, management IP and pool name displayed.
-You can also edit those with a long click.
+You have power status, name, description, number of CPU cores, total memory, management IP and pool name displayed.
+You can also edit these by long clicking.

-Pro Tip: if some hosts had missing patches, you'll see a red dot with the total patches to install.
+Pro Tip: If hosts have missing patches, you'll see a red dot with the total patches missing.
 Click on it to go the patch section of the host.
 See this blog post on patches for XenServer for more details.